 Any other tips for helping create some space between work social media and your private life?
 Share them in the comments.

 Start your day focussed with this gorgeous to-do list designed to increase productivity, inspired by the Eisenhower Decision Matrix.
-Download it now!
+Read all about how to use it to set your day up, and then Download it now!